krzys9876/command-line-reader/README.md

 # Scala command-line reader
 ## Convert arguments to fields within a simple class

-This short project is an exercise of scala implicit type conversions with a bit of reflection.
+This short project is an exercise of scala implicit type conversions with a bit of java reflection.

 If you're using your code in a way that the key configurations are passed as program arguments (this is what I do with my spark applications) you've probably already came across libraries that hide all the complexity of this (not that simple) task.

-I usually try to understand the mechanics of the task before I decide if I should use an external library (who would write his/her own spark???) or write some code on my own.
+I usually try to understand the mechanics of the task before I decide if I should use an external library or write some code on my own.
 This is a result of a study of scala implicits (which I find extremely useful) and java reflection, which I already knew from other projects.

-The idea is to allow a developer to create a simplest possible class which contains fields corresponding to every argument.
+The idea is to allow a developer to create the simplest possible class which contains fields corresponding to every argument.
 These fields should be easily definable (e.g. required/optional) and accessible (without too much boilerplate).
-Both scala files fit the 100 lines mark, which I guess qualifies them as _simple_.
+Both scala files are close to 150 lines, which I guess qualifies them as _simple_.
+There would be even less without parsing additional types or printing instructions

 ### Example ###